gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_distance_sensors.rst

 | Using Echo location, the HC-SR04 uses the Trigger pin13 to send a signal and the Echo pin14 to listen for it to be 'bounced back'.

+| Here is the code for the sensors.

 .. code-block:: python

     from microbit import *